SoaringMoon/WaifuNetwork/Archive/Threads/RoboWaifu personality thread.md

 # 18
 >>487
 I've actually been here this whole time.
-I've been here since before our 100 get. [spoiler] I think. [/spoiler] Thanks for saving some of our stuff.
+I've been here since before our 100 get. %% I think. %% Thanks for saving some of our stuff.

 # 19